Have you lost a loved one due to a drowning accident? Our Dallas lawyers are here to help you find answers.

 At Montgomery Law, all we do is help families like yours.
 Our job is to investigate your claims, deal with the insurance company, and let you focus on what’s most important.
-Our experienced team of legal professionals understand how challenging this phase of your life is, which is why we’ll be looking out for your best interests throughout the process.
+Our experienced team of attorneys and legal professionals understand how challenging this phase of your life is, which is why we’ll be looking out for your best interests throughout the process.

 Our legal services are offered on a contingency fee basis, meaning that you never pay us a penny unless (and until) we win your case.
 We offer free consultations by phone or email, where you can get answers to your questions as well as an honest assessment of your case.
 Call us today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) to learn how we can help.

 Montgomery Law is a Dallas-based personal injury law firm focused on getting clients the justice and compensation they deserve.